 Elements of GPS

-- Control Segment– This segment includes the stations placed on the earth’s equator for controlling the satellites.
+- Control Segment: This segment includes the stations placed on the earth’s equator for governing the satellites.

 Definition of GPRS

 However, more technologies and generations have evolved after GPRS.
-GPRS also deploys new schemes for channel coding and timeslot bundling.
-Internet protocol (IP) based core architecture is incorporated to support integrated voice and data applications within wireless packet data networks.
+GPRS also employs latest schemes for timeslot bundling and channel coding.
+Internet protocol (IP) based principal architecture is incorporated to support integrated voice and data applications within wireless packet data networks.